NOAA-EMC/hpc-stack/docs/source/hpc-parameters.rst

    The Python interpretor you wish to use for this build.
 The format is the same as for ``HPC_COMPILER``, for example: ``HPC_PYTHON=python/3.7.5``.

 ``USE_SUDO``: (Default: “”)
-   If PREFIX is set to a value that requires root permission to write to, such as ``/opt/modules``, then this flag should be enabled.
+   If the directory where the software packages will be installed (``<prefix>``) requires root permission to write to, such as ``/opt/modules``, then this flag should be enabled.
 For example, ``USE_SUDO=Y``.

 ``DOWNLOAD_ONLY``: (Default: “”)
    The stack allows the option to download the source code for all the software without performing the installation.
-This is especially useful for installing the stack on machines that do not allow internet connectivity to websites hosting the softwares e.g. GitHub.
+This is especially useful for installing the stack on machines that do not allow internet connectivity to websites hosting the software (e.g., GitHub).

 .. note::

-   To enable a boolean flag use a single-digit ``Y`` or ``T``.
-To disable, use ``N`` or ``F`` (case insensitive)
+   To enable a boolean flag, use a single-digit ``Y`` or ``T``.
+To disable, use ``N`` or ``F`` (case insensitive).

 ``PKGDIR``: (Default: “”)
    is the directory where tarred or zipped software files will be downloaded and compiled.
-Unlike PREFIX, this is a relative path, based on the root path of the repository.
+Unlike ``<prefix>``, this is a relative path based on the root path of the repository.
 Individual software packages can be downloaded manually to this directory and untarred, but this is not required.
-Build scripts will look for directory ``pkg/pkgName-pkgVersion`` e.g., ``pkg/hdf5-1_10_3``.
+Build scripts will look for the directory ``pkg/<pkgName-pkgVersion>`` (e.g., ``pkg/hdf5-1_10_3``).

 ``LOGDIR``: (Default: “”)
    The directory where log files from the build will be written, relative to the root path of the repository.

 ``OVERWRITE``: (Default: “”)
-   If set, this flag will cause the build script to remove the current installation, if any exists, and replace it with the new version of each software package in question.
-If this is not set, the build will bypass software packages that are already installed.
+   If set to ``T``, this flag will cause the build script to remove the current installation, if any exists, and replace it with the new version of each software package in question.
+If this variable is not set, the build will bypass software packages that are already installed.

 ``NTHREADS``: (Default: “”)
-   The number of threads to use for parallel builds
+   The number of threads to use for parallel builds.

 ``MAKE_CHECK``: (Default: “”)
-   Run make check after build
+   Run make check after build.

 ``MAKE_VERBOSE``: (Default: “”)
-   Print out extra information to the log files during the build
+   Print out extra information to the log files during the build.

 ``VENVTYPE``: (Default: “”)
    Set the type of python environment to build.
 Value depends on whether using pip or conda.
 Set ``VENVTYPE=pyvenv`` when using pip and ``VENVTYPE=condaenv`` when using Miniconda for creating virtual environments.
 Default is ``pyvenv``.